 Training & Professional Regulation

-While the basics of cranial osteopathy are taught to all trainee osteopaths, formal training occurs as a post-graduate qualification.
+While the basics of cranial osteopathy are taught to all trainee osteopaths, formal training occurs as a post-graduate qualification or as part of the Masters degree programme.
 For information about Osteopathy training and professional regulation please refer to the Osteopathy further information page.

 Links to other useful sites